darvil82/lanat/README.md

 ## Documentation

-> [!WARNING]
-> The documentation is still work in progress.
-Some parts may be missing or incomplete.

 [Click here](https://darvil82.github.io/lanat-docs/acquire-lanat.html) to get started with Lanat, and to check out the full documentation of the latest stable version.